nikop/steam-help/faqs/Steam Guard Mobile Authenticator.md

 If you're keeping your phone number, then you don't need to do anything in advance to prepare.
 Once you get your new phone, you can transfer your authenticator to the new phone using the [steps in the answer for the previous question above.](#transfer)

 If you have two factor authentication enabled, and you will also lose access to your old phone number, then you should:
-* Disable the authenticator (go to the Steam Guard menu and select "Remove Authenticator").
+* Disable the authenticator (go to the Steam Guard page, tap the gear icon, and select "Remove Authenticator").
 Note that doing this will prevent you from trading or using the Community Market for 15 days.
 It is recommended that you [transfer the authenticator](#transfer) instead whenever possible.
-* Log out of your account (go to the Log Out menu on iOS, or go to Settings / Log Out on the Android app).
+* Sign out of your account.
+Tap your avatar at the top right of the app and select "Sign out."

 Before you sell or give your phone away, we recommend doing a factory reset on it and removing personal information.

 ####  How do I remove the phone number from my account?

-Log into the store in a browser, then:
-* Go to your **Account details** (viewable under your profile name, near the top of the web page).
-* Click on **Manage your phone**.
-* Click on **Remove phone**.
-* You can remove the phone by typing in the current code from your Authenticator, or by sending your phone an SMS code.
-Choose one of these options and follow the instructions.
+Sign in to Steam and go to your Account Details page.
+In the Steam Client and Steam website - at the top right of window, select **Account details** from your profile name drop-down.
+In the Contact Info section, select **Manage your phone number**.
+Select **Remove number**.
+Follow the provided instructions to confirm the phone number removal.

 ####  Is there a way to get backup codes in case I lose my phone?

 Yes, you can generate backup codes to use in an emergency.
 It's easy:
-* Log in to the Steam store
+* Sign in to  Steam
-* Go to the account drop-down at the top right of the page and select **Account Details**
+* Go to your profile name drop-down at the top right of the page and select **Account Details**
 * Select **Manage Steam Guard**.
-* Select the option to **Get Backup Steam Guard Codes**.
+* Select the option to **Get Backup Codes**.
 * You'll have to enter the SMS code that is sent to your phone number.
-* You'll see a page with a number of codes that you can use instead of the one generated by your phone.
+* You'll see a page with a number of codes that you can enter instead of the one generated by your phone.
 Steam will also send email to your account every time new codes are generated, and every time one of these codes is used.

 It's a good idea to print these codes instead of saving them on your computer.
 Don't take a screen shot of them.

 #### I didn't save my recovery code, where can I find it?

-Log in to the Steam Mobile App, from the main menu select Steam Guard, and on the Steam Guard page you'll see a menu option for "My Recovery Code".
-For security purposes, if you're unable to log into the Steam Mobile App, you will not be able to view your recovery code.
+In Steam Mobile App, go to the Steam Guard page, tap the gear icon, then tap "My Recovery Code."

 ####  I'm not receiving SMS messages!